Weixin Cai | 蔡 伟鑫

 CV | PhilPapers | 中文网站 | Email: w3cai@ucsd.edu

-I am a PhD candidate in Philosophy at the University of California, San Diego.
-Currently, I am completing my dissertation under the supervision of Nancy Cartwright and David Danks.
-Other committee members include Kerry McKenzie and Stephan Haggard (Political Science).
+I am a PhD candidate in Philosophy at the University of California, San Diego, advised by Nancy Cartwright and David Danks.
+Other committee members include Kerry McKenzie, Karen Kovaka and Stephan Haggard (Political Science).

 I primarily work on issues at the intersection of general philosophy of science, philosophy of social science, and metaphysics, with a focus on causation, explanation, and theoretical virtues.
 I also work in philosophy of AI and meta-philosophy.